Centers for Research and Service

 The Physical Therapy Clinic (PT) provides specialty care and rehabilitation services for neuromusculoskeletal complaints, assessment and treatment of balance and vestibular problems, and other specialty services to students, faculty, staff, as well as area residents and businesses.
 Students in the DPT program rotate through the PT Clinic as part of their training.

-The Speech-Language and Hearing Clinic (SLP) provides evaluation and treatment for all ages in areas of Speech-Language Pathology, Audiology and early intervention for children who are Deaf or Hard of Hearing.
+The Speech-Language-Hearing Clinic (SLH) provides evaluation and treatment for all ages in areas of Speech-Language Pathology, Audiology and early intervention for children who are Deaf or Hard of Hearing.
 Certified and licenses professionals supervise all services performed by graduate students of the CSD Department.
-The SLP Clinic plays a critical role in the development of clinical skills by students, and provides a service to the community in keeping with the University’s public affairs mission.
+The SLH Clinic plays a critical role in the development of clinical skills by students, and provides a service to the community in keeping with the University’s public affairs mission.

 Background security check and drug screening requirements

 Some academic programs in the health related areas will require students to pass a background security check and a drug screening.
 These programmatic screening policies are a result of health organizations' requirements for placement at their clinical sites.
 Students will be financially responsible for the background security check and drug screening.
 Please see each academic program requirements, applications materials and admission standards for specific detailed information.
 Students who do not pass the appropriate screenings may not be able to complete the program or practice professionally.